.jpg)

 Key Metrics & Impact

-For the first time, Mediaset has visibility into the true potential of incoming junior profiles
+Visibility into the potential of incoming junior profiles

-Before Skillvue, decisions based on individual subjective assessment remained personal knowledge.
-Now the team works with shared, standardised parameters.
+Before Skillvue, decisions were based on the subjective assessment of individual recruiters; now the team works with shared, standardised parameters.

 The subsequent stages of the hiring process start from a solid information base.
 The result: a more efficient funnel and more informed, data-driven decisions at every step.